AP-BSU/Web-Dev---ll_SA-2_-Multi-Device-Application/README.md

 * Requires Network access

 ## Brief
 For this project assessment.
-I created a CoHort task tracker website usable for keeping tabs and updates targerting for group of students.
+I created a CoHort task tracker website usable for keeping tabs and updates targeting for group of students.

 Features include:
-* Overlay to allow login via username or remain anouymous
+* Overlay to allow login via username or remain anonymous
 * Summative board logging briefs for active and upcoming summative assessments,
 * Server connected message board for students to communicate anytime
 * Logs, a board automatically logging interactions of active users